-- 1. Install the library in a rack or install the tabletop kit. - 2.
-Connect the fibre cables to the tape drive. - 1 Attach one end of the fibre cable to the fibre port on each tape drive. - 2 Attach the other end of the cable to the host, switch or hub.

-The fibre cable can be connected from the tape drive to a switch rather than a host.

-- 3. Connect your Ethernet cable to the Ethernet port on the back of the library for remote access to the library via the remote management interface.
+- 1. Connect the fibre cables to the tape drive. - 2.
+Attach one end of the fibre cable to the fibre port on each tape drive. - 3.
+Attach the other end of the cable to the host, switch or hub. - Note The fibre cable can be connected from the tape drive to a switch rather than a host. - 4.
+Connect your Ethernet cable to the Ethernet port on the back of the library for remote access to the library via the remote management interface.
 Push the cable until it snaps into place.
-Connect the other end to a normal 10/100 BaseT Ethernet outlet. - 4.
-Connect a power cord to the outlet on the power supply at the back of the library. - 5.
-Power on the library by turning on the rear power switch. - 6.
-Power up the host system. - 7.
-Verify communication with all devices on the bus. - 8.
+Connect the other end to a normal 10/100 BaseT Ethernet outlet. - 5.
+Connect a power cord to the outlet on the power supply at the back of the library. - 6.
+Power on the library by turning on the rear power switch. - 7.
+Power up the host system. - 8.
+Verify communication with all devices on the bus. - 9.
 Configure your library using the commands on the front panel.
 For configuration information, please refer to Configuring the Library.